Shelfy

 • Archive completed project collections

-• Review "Read Later" pile (be honest about what you'll actually read)
+• Review the "Read Later" pile (be honest about what you will actually read)

 • Consolidate duplicate entries